tsuru/tsuru/docs/understanding/concepts.rst

 Units
 -----

-A unit is an isolated Unix container or a virtual machine - depending on the configured provisioner.
+A unit is a container.
 A unit has everything an application needs to run, the fetched operational system and language level dependencies, the application's source code, the language runtime, and the applications processes defined on the Procfile.